 25 Vitamin C Foods That Will Boost Your Immune System

-What’s great is that there are plenty of foods high in this vital nutrient and here we will provide you with a list including some of the richest sources.
+What’s great is that there are plenty of foods high in this vital nutrient, and here we will provide you with a list including some of the richest sources.
 Remember that to stay healthy, you need to follow a balanced diet rich in protein, minerals, vitamins, and other nutrients.

 What Is Vitamin C?

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin, which means that our body doesn’t store it.
 It is carried through the bloodstream, and all the excess amounts are excreted in the urine.
-It plays numerous important roles in our organism, including an antioxidant function, so we need to take it regularly through food and sometimes supplements.
-Vitamin C is involved in the biosynthesis of collagen, which contributes to wound healing.
+It plays numerous essential roles in our organism, including an antioxidant function, so we need to take it regularly through food and sometimes supplements.
+Moreover, vitamin C is involved in the biosynthesis of collagen, which contributes to wound healing.
 It also takes part in protein metabolism and the biosynthesis of neurotransmitters.

 What Does Vitamin C Do?

-Various foods contain different amounts of vitamin C. However, the richest sources of this vitamin are fruits and vegetables.
-In addition, some brands enrich breakfast cereals with vitamin C as grains normally don’t contain this nutrient.
-It’s also important to mention that prolonged storage and cooking decrease the content of vitamin C in food since it is water-soluble and heat-sensitive.
+Various foods contain different amounts of vitamin C. However, the best source of vitamin C is fruits and vegetables.
+In addition, some brands enrich breakfast cereals with vitamin C as grains typically don’t contain this nutrient.
+It’s also important to mention that prolonged storage and cooking decrease vitamin C content in food since it is water-soluble and heat-sensitive.